-7 Brilliant Ways to Make More Money Driving for Uber
+7 Brilliant Hacks to Help You Make More Money Driving for Uber

 We’ve all seen the articles about the elite few who cash in big as Uber driver-partners.

-One man makes $252,000 a year, largely by selling jewelry to his passengers as he drives, and other Uber drivers find driving with the company pays better than many entry-level jobs (although there’s no guarantee on your income since you’re an independent contractor).
+One man made $252,000 a year, largely by selling jewelry to his passengers as he drives.
+Many drivers find that their Uber side gig pays more than many entry-level jobs.

-But what’s it really like to drive with Uber, and how can you make the most money possible?
-Journalist Emily Guendelsberger delved deep into the workings of Uber as she became an undercover driver in Philadelphia, writing about her experiences in Philadelphia’s City Paper.
+Journalist Emily Guendelsberger delved deep into the life of a ride-share driver as she became an undercover driver with Uber in Philadelphia.
+She wrote about her experiences in Philadelphia’s (now defunct) City Paper.

-In Guendelsberger’s month on the job, she picked up a few tips and tricks that can help you make more money as an Uber driver-partner.
+In Guendelsberger’s month on the job, she picked up a few tips and tricks that can help you make more money driving for Uber.

 1. Keep Snacks and Water Handy